-Why do some people seem to effortlessly become richer as they get older, whilst others, no matter how much they earn, never seem to have enough money?
-This is a fundamental question that Kiyosaki attempts to answer in Rich Dad Poor Dad, by outlining the six rules of money for people to follow, if they want to accumulate wealth.
+Have you ever wondered why some people seem to effortlessly become richer as they get older, whilst others, no matter how much they earn, never seem to have enough money?
+This is a fundamental question that Robert Kiyosaki attempts to answer in his best-selling book, Rich Dad Poor Dad.
+With over 40 million copies sold since it was first written in 1997, Kiyosaki outlines the six rules of money for people to follow if they want to accumulate wealth.

 Kiyosaki’s thesis is that your ability to accumulate wealth has nothing to do with how much you earn, and everything to do with how you think.
 One of the most interesting takeaways from the book is the concept of determining the difference between an asset and a liability in your personal sphere.
 Kiyosaki’s first rule is that if an asset doesn’t generate income, it is not an asset, but a liability.
 Therefore, your home, which is often thought of as an asset, is actually a liability if it doesn’t generate income.